1a1a11a/libCacheSim/doc/quickstart_cachesim.md

 # cachesim user guide
-cachesim is a tool provided by libCacheSim to quick run some cache simulations, it supports
+cachesim is a tool provided by libCacheSim to quickly run some cache simulations, it supports
-* a variety of eviction algorithms such as FIFO, LRU, LFU, ARC, SLRU, LeCaR, Cacheus, Hyperbolic, LHD, TinyLFU, Belady, and GLCache.
+* a variety of eviction algorithms such as FIFO, LRU, LFU, ARC, SLRU, LeCaR, CACHEUS, Hyperbolic, LHD, TinyLFU, Belady, LRB and GLCache.
 * a variety of admission algorithms such as size, bloomFilter and adaptSize.
 * text, csv trace as well as binary traces.
-* automatic multi-threaded evaluations.
+* automatic multi-threaded simulations.

 Meanwhile, cachesim has high-performance with low resource usages.